410-580-2800

 Safety Steps During Hurricane Season

-The Atlantic hurricane season is June to November, with the peak season from mid-August to late October.
-On average there are 6 hurricanes, three which are categorized as “major,” each year.
+The Atlantic hurricane season is from June to November, with the peak season from mid-August to late October.
+On average there are 6 hurricanes, three of which are categorized as “major,” each year.
 History provides important examples of the potentially dangerous impact hurricanes can have and the need to be prepared.

 Prepare for the storm: